How to Save Your Own Life in 12 Scary Emergencies

 The most common reasons for calls to poison centers?
 Unintentional or intentional drug overdoses (painkillers, sedatives, and antidepressants are high on the list) and exposure to cleaning products.
 No matter how little you’ve ingested, call a poison center before you do anything.
 The national number is 1-800-222-1222.

-Don’t make yourself throw up or give yourself ipecac, the vomit-inducing antidote that used to be a staple in first-aid kits, which has never been proven beneficial, says Alvin C. Bronstein, MD, the Hawaii health department’s chief of emergency medical services and injury prevention systems.
+Don’t make yourself throw up or give yourself ipecac, the vomit-inducing antidote that used to be a staple in first-aid kits, which has never been proven beneficial, says Alvin C. Bronstein, MD, the Hawaii State Department of Health’s chief of emergency medical services and injury prevention systems.
 Ipecac can leave you throwing up for hours.
 Plus, if you ingested something that burned going down and you force yourself to vomit, it will burn on the way back up too.

 Colorless, odorless carbon monoxide is a deadly poison that kills nearly 500 unsuspecting people a year.
 Make sure you have a working detector in your home.
 If you’ve inhaled something (bleach or ammonia are common culprits), get away from the toxic area.
 If it’s something that got on your skin, like a cleaning product, wash it off, then call a poison center and follow the specialist’s advice.
 Find out about 11 household items that are literally poisoning your air.